On the Convergence and Calibration of Deep Learning with Differential Privacy: Abstract

 \section{Abstract}

-In deep learning with differential privacy (DP), the neural network achieves the privacy usually at the cost of slower convergence (and thus lower performance) than its non-private counterpart.
-This work gives the first convergence analysis of the DP deep learning, through the lens of training dynamics and the neural tangent kernel (NTK).
-Our convergence theory successfully characterizes the effects of two key components in the DP training: the per-sample clipping (flat or layerwise) and the noise addition.
-Our analysis not only initiates a general principled framework to understand the DP deep learning with any network architecture and loss function, but also motivates a new clipping method -- the \textit{global clipping}, that significantly improves the convergence while preserving the same privacy guarantee as the existing \textit{local clipping}.
+Differentially private (DP) training preserves the data privacy usually at the cost of slower convergence (and thus lower accuracy), as well as more severe mis-calibration than its non-private counterpart.
+To analyze the convergence of DP training, we formulate a continuous time analysis through the lens of neural tangent kernel (NTK), which characterizes the per-sample gradient clipping and the noise addition in DP training, for arbitrary network architectures and loss functions.
+Interestingly, we show that the noise addition only affects the privacy risk but not the convergence or calibration, whereas the per-sample gradient clipping (under both flat and layerwise clipping styles) only affects the convergence and calibration.

-In terms of theoretical results, we establish the precise connection between the per-sample clipping and NTK matrix.
-We show that in the \textit{gradient flow}, i.e., with infinitesimal learning rate, the noise level of DP optimizers does not affect the convergence.
-We prove that DP gradient descent (GD) with global clipping guarantees the monotone convergence to zero loss, which can be violated by the existing DP-GD with local clipping.
-Notably, our analysis framework easily extends to other optimizers, e.g., DP-Adam.
-Empirically speaking, DP optimizers equipped with global clipping perform strongly on a wide range of classification and regression tasks.
-In particular, our global clipping is surprisingly effective at learning \textit{calibrated classifiers}, in contrast to the existing DP classifiers which are oftentimes over-confident and unreliable.
-Implementation-wise, the new clipping can be realized by adding one line of code into the \texttt{Opacus} library.
+Furthermore, we observe that while DP models trained with small clipping norm usually achieve the best accurate, but are poorly calibrated and thus unreliable.
+In sharp contrast, DP models trained with large clipping norm enjoy the same privacy guarantee and similar accuracy, but are significantly more \textit{calibrated}.
+Our code can be found at \url{https://github.com/woodyx218/opacus_global_clipping}.